jfrog/frogbot/docs/install-gitlab.md

     # [Optional, default: "TRUE"]
     # Fails the Frogbot task if any security issue is found.
     # JF_FAIL: "FALSE"

     # [Optional]
+    # Relative path to a Pip requirements.txt file.
+If not set, the python project's dependencies are determined and scanned using the project setup.py file.
+    # JF_REQUIREMENTS_FILE: ""

+    # [Optional, Default: "TRUE"]
+    # Use Gradle wrapper.
+    # JF_USE_WRAPPER: "FALSE"

+    # [Optional]
     # Frogbot will download the project dependencies if they're not cached locally.
 To download the